The New American Theatre

 • The benefit of a shared dialogue between motivated and experienced actors who strive for fulfilling and long-lasting acting careers.

-• An in-depth exploration of Stanislavsky, using monologues and scenes.
+• An in-depth exploration of Stanislavski, using scenes.

 • Please note, this class requires significant outside work: students are required to rehearse outside of the workshop.
 Workshop members can rehearse in-person or on an app such as Facetime, Zoom, etc.